The Prayer That Started a Dynasty — Modern Paraphrase | nocap.bible

 "My lord, as surely as you live, I am the woman who stood here praying to the Lord.
 I prayed for this child, and the Lord granted my petition.
 So now I'm giving him to the Lord.
 As long as he lives, he belongs to the Lord."

-And he worshiped the Lord there.
+And he the Lord there.

 Let that sit for a second.
 Hannah prayed for years.
 God answered.
 And instead of holding on tight to the thing she'd wanted most in the world, she gave him back.
 Not because she didn't love her son — but because she loved the God who gave him to her even more.
 That's not just faith.
 That's the kind of surrender most people never get close to.
 And this little boy she handed over?
-He would grow up to become the prophet who anointed kings and changed the course of Israel's entire history. 👑
+He would grow up to become the who kings and changed the course of entire history. 👑